Kyiv Zoo: History

-In 1996, the zoo was admitted to the European Association of Zoos and Aquaria.
-However, it was expelled and banned in 2017 from the association, over poor conditions and mistreatment of animals.
-As at April 2018, the zoo is a "Candidate for Membership" of EAZA and as such is being supported towards resuming full membership.
+In 1996, the zoo was admitted to the European Association of Zoos and Aquaria (EAZA); however, it was expelled and banned in 2017 over poor conditions, and of mistreatment of animals.
+As of April 2018, the zoo is a "Candidate for Membership" with EAZA, and as such is being supported towards resuming full membership.

 In 2008, some 51 animals died in the zoo.
-A series of controversial deaths also unfolded in 2010 when the 39-year-old elephant of the zoo died on April 26, followed by a camel on May 26, and a bison on May 31.
+A series of controversial deaths also unfolded in 2010, when a 39-year-old elephant died at Kyiv Zoo on 26 April, followed by a camel on 26 May, and a bison on 31 May.
 The city administration and the zoo authorities blamed poisoning of the animals as cause of the deaths, while animal rights activists accused the substandard living conditions, negligent handling and unqualified zoo administration.

 In 2009, a Ukrainian postage stamp was introduced to mark the 100th anniversary of the zoo.
 In 2020, the zoo received a full renovation to improve the life of the animals in it.

-In response to concerns about Russian military build up at the border, zoo director Kyrylo Trantin, began to prepare for the possibility of invasion about a week before it began.
+In response to concerns over the Russian military presence at the border, zoo director Kyrylo Trantin, began to prepare for the possibility of invasion about a week before it began.
 Trantin, with the advice of a zoo director in Haifa, Israel, stocked up on food supplies and materials to build additional enclosures or to repair existing ones.
 The zoo closed down for an indefinite amount of time following the 2022 Russian invasion of Ukraine.
 Zookeepers said they were still keeping care of the animals inside, with about 50 staff members and about 30 family members living within the facility to care for the animals.